Swap76/Learn-JavaScript/docs/Exercise/JavaScript_Basics/comparison_operators.md

 </details>

-**11. What will the value of color be after the following statemnt is executed?**
+**11. What will the value of the variable color be after the following statement is executed?**

     var color = 5 < 10 ? "red" : "blue";